 |Output Power||Current Consumption LDO||Current Consumption DC/DC|

-The table above is specific to this chipset, but the results are similar in other devices.
+The table above is specific to this chipset, but the results are very similar in other devices.

-The first is that using a DC/DC mode in BLE chipsets reduces the current consumption significantly.
+The first important thing to note is that using a DC/DC regulator in BLE chipsets reduces the current consumption significantly.
 But, this has a tradeoff of reducing the sensitivity of the BLE radio (and the range) by around 2dB.

 It’s also apparent that the real gains in reducing the output power are in going from +4dBm to -4dBm.
 Beyond that there are diminishing returns.